wangziqi2016/Kernel/src/doc/loader_disk.asm.md

 No matter how the FS maintains its sectors (e.g. using clusters), the buffer pool always loads and invalidates entries on sector granularity.

+The entry point of the buffer pool manager is ``disk_insert_buffer``.
+This function first attempts to find an existing entry having the LBA and the disk letter.
+If no existing entry can be found, it uses an empty entry (more specifically, the last empty entry) in the buffer pool to insert the sector.
+If no empty entry can be found, an existing entry is evicted, and its slot is allocated to the new sector.